-- Prefer shift for power-of-two multiplications ($a \ll b$) and divisions ($a \gg b$) only for run-time values - Prefer bitwise AND (a % b \rightarrow a & (b 1)) for power-of-two modulo operations only for run-time values - Constant multiplication and division can be heavily optimized by the compiler, even for non-trivial values the compiler automatically applies such optimizations if b is known at compile-time.
+- Prefer shift for power-of-two multiplications ($a \ll b$) and divisions ($a \gg b$) only for run-time values - Some unsigned operations are faster than signed operations (deal with negative number), e.g. x / 2 - Prefer bitwise AND (a % b \rightarrow a & (b 1)) for power-of-two modulo operations only for run-time values - Constant multiplication and division can be heavily optimized by the compiler, even for non-trivial values the compiler automatically applies such optimizations if b is known at compile-time.
 Bitwise operations make the code harder to read Ideal divisors: when a division compiles down to just a multiplication